MicrosoftDocs/power-automate-docs/articles/sap-integration/FAQs.md

 ### Will this work with other SAP core products like BW, SRM, and CRM?

-Yes, the Power Platform's SAP ERP connector works with any SAP product that runs on the NetWeaver stack.
+Yes, Power Platform's SAP ERP connector works with any SAP product that runs on the NetWeaver stack.

 ### How can we connect to SAP's other products that have come via acquisition?

 For products such as SuccessFactors, Ariba, Concur, and any other SAP product that doesn't run on the NetWeaver stack, you can use our custom REST and SOAP connectors.

-### If we integrate the Power Platform with SAP ECC and then upgrade to S4/HANA, will our integrations break?
+### If we integrate Power Platform with SAP ECC and then upgrade to S4/HANA, will our integrations break?

 No, we've had hundreds of customers upgrade from SAP ECC to S4/HANA without any issues.
 Some of the core data models do change in S4/HANA (customer, vendor, financial posting), but we've accounted for data model changes in our prebuilt Power Automate flows.
 Additionally, SAP ensures their published APIs are carried over to new versions.

 ## Data and integration

-### How does the Power Platform access SAP data?
+### How does Power Platform access SAP data?

 The SAP ERP connector utilizes the message server to invoke APIs that create, read, and update SAP data.
 This traffic typically flows over port 33XX for single application servers or port 39XX for load-balanced connections, where XX is the system number of the SAP instance.

-### Can the Power Platform consume OData services in SAP?
+### Can Power Platform consume OData services in SAP?

 The Open Data Protocol (OData) connector isn't available to the public yet.
 You can also create a custom connector in Power Automate to consume [OData services](/odata/).

-### Can the Power Platform access views in S4/HANA?
+### Can Power Platform access views in S4/HANA?

 Yes, the SAP ERP connector can read Core Data Services views via the action, _Read SAP Table with Parsing_.

-### Can the Power Platform access custom SAP tables (Z-tables)?
+### Can Power Platform access custom SAP tables (Z-tables)?

 Yes, the SAP ERP connector can read custom tables via the action,  _Read SAP Table with Parsing_.